What is the healthiest fish to eat?

 There are lots of fish in the sea, and not all are created equal when it comes to your health.

 When it comes to choosing the healthiest fish to eat, there are certain species that will give you more nutritional bang for your buck.
 How the fish is prepared will also impact how healthy it is for you to eat.
 Some types put you at higher risk for contamination, while some have more allergenic potential.
 And some fish are just a lot more expensive.
-Let’s reel in the facts and explore what is the healthiest fish to eat.
+Let’s reel in the facts and answer the question: "What is the healthiest fish to eat?"
 Our overarching conclusion: most fish are healthy, so get your recommended two servings/week so you don’t miss out on this easy and delicious addition to a healthy diet.

 What makes fish healthy?